ctnava/rxtechnotes/healthcare_coverage.md

 #### 🛠️ Workers’ Compensation (Workers’ Comp)

-Workers’ compensation is a specialized form of insurance that pays for medical expenses, including prescription drugs, when an employee is injured on the job or develops a **work-related** illness.
+Workers’ compensation is a specialized form of legally-mandated, private insurance that pays for medical expenses, including prescription drugs, when an employee is injured on the job or develops a **work-related** illness.
 Workers’ comp claims are standalone and bypass commercial or government payers entirely.
 They are processed through a **separate billing system**, not the patient's standard PBM or insurance.
-Most workers’ comp plans use a **dedicated claims processor or pharmacy network** (e.g., Coventry, One Call, Mitchell ScriptAdvisor).
+Most plans use a **dedicated claims processor or pharmacy network** (e.g., Coventry, One Call, Mitchell ScriptAdvisor).

 🔑 **When Handling these Claims**: